-The Department may become a party to any judicial proceeding to review a decision by the Department of Human Resources Healthcare Facility Regulation Division to revoke such a permit.
+The Department may become a party to any judicial proceeding to review a decision by the Department of Human Resources to revoke such a permit.

 - (f) A certificate shall be subject to revocation for the following failures, without limitation: - 1.
-Failure to incur a project-specific capital expenditure, within the initial twelve (12) month implementation period specified at Ga.
-Comp.
-R. & Regs. r. -111-2-2-.02-(6) and in the Certificate itself or within an extension implementation period granted by the Department, through initiation of substantial project above-ground construction or lease or purchase of the proposed equipment; - 2.
-Failure to file the required Progress Report(s); - 3.
+Failure to incur a project-specific capital expenditure, within the initial twelve (12) month implementation period specified at 111-2-2-.02(6) and in the Certificate itself or within an extension implementation period granted by the Department, through initiation of substantial project above-ground construction or lease or purchase of the proposed equipment; - Failure to file the required Progress Report(s); - 3.
 Failure to meet the conditions on the face of the Certificate; or - 4.
-Failure to pay any penalty assessed pursuant to O.C.G.A. § 31-6-40.1.
+Failure to pay any penalty assessed pursuant to O.C.G.A. § 31-6-40.1. - (2) Sanctions.

-(2) Sanctions.